-An individual’s likely level can be calculated based purely upon recollections of what alcohol they consumed and calculating likely levels taking into account any unintended consumption, additional consumption (laced drinks) and post driving consumption, depending upon the circumstances of the case.
+An individual’s likely level can be calculated based purely upon recollections of what alcohol they consumed and calculating likely levels taking into account any unintended consumption, additional consumption (laced drinks) and post driving consumption or 'hip flask', depending upon the circumstances of the case.
 Post driving, hip flask and laced alcohol arguments make up a large part of the calculations we carry out for drink drive cases.
 These assist in showing whether an individual's alcohol level would be under the legal limit or lower at the time of the test, enabling a lower sentencing band.

 Drunk in Charge cases

 Many individuals are charged with being drunk in charge of a motor vehicle, usually when parked in a car park at night or even on their own drive.
 The "statutory defence" to such a charge, is to show that an individual would not have driven until their alcohol level would have fallen below the legal limit.
 Unlike some experts, we will always ask when your client would have next driven, before we answer this question.
 We do this to ensure we cannot be accused of "coaching", and risk jeopardising an individual’s case.
 We find this also strengthens our statements, which are generally then accepted.

 To ask for advice or a quote for an Alcohol BAC calculation or an Alcohol Technical Defence Report from our drink drive experts click here.

 Alcohol level at the time of an incident